 Keys Creek Lavender Farm is San Diego’s counties only USDA certified organic lavender farm.
 About two dozen varieties of lavender are grown on the 8 acres lavender farm.
 After harvesting the lavender is processed into a variety of products which are available for purchase at the farm gift store.

 During the summer blooming season (May and June) Keys Creek Lavender Farm is open Wednesday through Sunday from 10:00am – 3:00pm.
-Their entrance fee is $5.00 per person.
-The rest of the year the farm is open for events and tours.
-Field trips start at $15 per person.
+The rest of the year the farm is open for private events and tours.

 23. La Jolla Historical Society – La Jolla

 Dedicated to preserving and making accessible the unique cultural heritage of La Jolla through exhibitions, education programs, research programs, and public outreach.
 In our newly renovated Wisteria Cottage galleries LJHS provides high quality, rotating exhibitions that explore the rich culture of La Jolla and interpret history for contemporary audiences.
 Their education programs include BEtalks: Dialogues on the Built Environment and youth summer camps in photography and architecture.
 The LJHS archive consists of photographs, postcards, architectural drawings, and oral history recordings; plus bound collections of local newspapers, street and land use files, and business and personal documents.

 24. Lions, Tigers and Bears Sanctuary – Alpine